 Instead, what if there was a way to reuse oil for its original purpose?

 Before, oil simply worked its way down the chain from a refined product, to a recycled product, to eventually ending up as fuel oil or in our roads as the binding agent in asphalt.

-Our Dual Seperation Technology has made it possible to return oil to it’s virgin grade through a recycling process.
-That means the same oil which was pulled from industrial machinery can be cleaned, chemically processed, and have the additives replaced to the precise levels required for lubrication in any given machine.
+Our Double Separation Technology (DST) has made it possible to return oil to its virgin grade through a recycling process.
+That means the same oil that was discarded from industrial machinery can be cleaned, chemically processed, and have the additives replaced to the precise levels required for lubrication in any given machine.

 It can even be done locally, cutting down on the emissions and cost of logistics.

-In the end, our process reduces the total carbon dioxide emissions put into place from roughly 3.7 kilograms per liter of oil to less than 0.5 kilograms per liter of oil.
+In the end, our process reduces the total carbon dioxide emissions from roughly 3.7 kilograms per liter of oil to less than 0.5 kilograms per liter of oil.

 Sounds attractive, doesn’t it?

 It’s a reality, and some of the oil in our supply chain has gone through the regeneration process over two dozen times already, with no depreciation in quality and virtually no input of additional oil.

 The use of the DST regeneration process is already happening and the drastic reduction in carbon dioxide output is an enormous benefit to the environment.
 It even reduces on logistic emissions, since the oil can be treated locally.

 While traditional recycling reduces the amount of demand for crude oil by a bit, it simply isn’t effective when it comes to returning that same oil to the supply.